Name: Celeste Monette Blair

 Sentence started: July 19, 2015

-Priors: Theft 1989 or 1990; a college prank, I stole the snoopy red baron plane; possession of under a gram of coke 1990: delivery of coke-5 or 6 counts (sold to an undercover several times) I took his money and went and picked it up for him 1991.
-Threat of theft 2002 (a dispute over a car that my boyfriend had renovated) reckless driving 2009 or 2010.
+Priors: Theft 1989 or 1990; a college prank; stole the snoopy red baron plane; possession of under a gram of coke 1990: delivery of coke-5 or 6 counts (sold to an undercover several times) Threat of theft 2002 (a dispute over a car that her boyfriend had renovated) reckless driving 2009 or 2010.

 Prison conduct: exemplary

 Clemency status: Pending #C264771

 I was sentenced to 30 years for CONSPIRACY TO POSSESS WITH INTENT TO DISTRIBUTE A CONTROLLED SUBSTANCE (namely meth).
 I had not been convicted of a felony in 23 years.
 I was convicted as if I were a career criminal.